 The court encourages litigants or their counsel to email courtesy copies of filed documents to the court and all parties to the matter.
-The use of a file hosting service such as "Dropbox" will be permitted provided there is no cost to the court or other litigants.
 Electronic delivery of courtesy copies is encouraged.

-Electronic delivery of courtesy copies is not a substitute for filing and service as required by the Code of Civil Procedures, the Penal Code, and the California Rules of Court.
+Electronic delivery of courtesy copies is not a substitute for filing and service as required by the Code of Civil Procedures, the Penal Code, and the California

+Rules of Court.
 All departments will accept electronic delivery of courtesy copies.